Implan-Group/api/impact/readme.md

 ### Top Level Region (Get)

 This endpoint will return the top most region for an aggregation scheme and  dataset.
-You may use the URID (LINK) of this in Get Region Children by Urid.
+You may use the [URID](#urid) of this in Get Region Children by Urid.

 #### Parameters